izzymsft/Getting-Started-with-Contributing-to-Apache-Kafka/README.md

 ## Getting-Started-with-Contributing-to-Apache-Kafka

-We are the currently in the process of submitting a 40-minute talk on how to get involved with the Apache Kafka project.
+For the [Kafka Summit Austin 2020](https://events.kafka-summit.org/kafka-summit-austin-2020), We are the currently in the process of submitting a 40-minute talk on how to get involved with the Apache Kafka project.

 Personally, as a beginning contributor to the project, it was a bit overwhelming earlier on in the process knowing where to start, what to do and how to get involved.
 The community and the project as a whole can really benefit from this type of content.